Seresto flea collar review: Does it really work?

 Standard fine point tweezers work very well too.

 As I said, prevention is the best medicine, but if you find a tick on your dog before you’ve had a chance to get them a flea collar, here’s what to do:

-Don’t panic.
+- Don’t panic.
 Remember how you have to remove the tick gently?
-Your dogs take emotional cues from you and gently lifting the tick will be a lot harder if your dog thinks something is wrong.
+Your dogs take emotional cues from you.
+Gently lifting the tick will be a lot harder if your dog thinks something is wrong.
 So stay calm.

-As soon as the tick comes out, keep a firm hold on it with your tweezers and apply the flame to it for a few seconds.
-This will ensure that it is dead.
+- As soon as the tick comes out, keep a firm hold on it with your tweezers and dispose of it.

 - Pulling it out with your fingers

 - Burning it while still lodged in you or your dog

 - Using chemicals while still lodged in you or your dog

 Doing any of those mentioned above could result in the tick vomiting (yes, they can do that) into the wound or otherwise squeeze fluids back into the wound, neither of which you want.